Fatigue and Chronic Pain

 Have you been feeling tired lately?
 Does the word “tired” not even begin to cover the level of your seemingly constant exhaustion?
 You might be experiencing fatigue!

 If you are not familiar with the term, fatigue is not just feeling tired.
 It is a severe, sometimes incapacitating feeling of exhaustion that is made worse by physical and mental exertion.
 Unfortunately, those who experience chronic pain can sometimes find themselves encountering debilitating fatigue in addition to the physical strain they already face.
-If this fatigue persists for more than six months, you might even be experiencing chronic fatigue syndrome.
+If the chronic pain is managed, perhaps with a product containing CBD (https://www.buymellow.com/shop/beauty/active-releaf-lavender-cbd-soap-with-30mg-cannabidiol/ for example), then the chances are that the fatigue will stop.
+But if this fatigue persists for more than six months, you might then be experiencing chronic fatigue syndrome.
 Be aware that there are many symptoms of chronic pain and chronic fatigue that overlap, and so, differentiating between the symptoms of each illness may become difficult.
 Those experiencing both illnesses may notice non-restorative sleep, brain fog, widespread chronic pain, neurological abnormalities, and sensitivity to light, sounds and odors.
 Of course, presentation and severity of symptoms can vary for each individual, but in all cases, both illnesses require heightened awareness of individual needs.

 As mentioned, fatigue can become exacerbated if you overly exert yourself, as is also true with chronic pain symptoms.
 As such, it is imperative that those experiencing chronic pain and chronic fatigue remain in tune with their body’s and mind’s needs at all times.
 In your case, self-care is not a luxury; it is a way of maintaining quality of life.
 There are several ways to be mindful of your needs when experiencing both chronic pain and chronic fatigue.